-SEA Objective cumulative offect and m nt of effect (con effects, significat nagnitude of the three time peric nce of the effect in Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) ++ ++ ++ This Policy is not over and above the Core Strategy and will have a positive impact towards the SEA baseline data.
+SEA Objective Assessment of effect (consider cumulative effects, significance of the effect and magnitude of the effect in terms of the three time periods) Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) ++ ++ ++ This Policy is not over and above the Core Strategy and will have a positive impact towards the SEA baseline data.
 Cumulative impacts on the environment will be mitigated directly by the policy.
 N/A To maintain and enhance the quality of landscapes and townscapes + + + This Policy is not over and above the Core Strategy and will have a positive impact towards the SEA baseline data.
 More detail will be available at planning stage and can be clarified when further details are known.
 To improve quality of surroundings + + + This Policy is not over and above the Core Strategy and will have a positive impact towards the SEA baseline data.
 More detail will be available at planning stage and can be clarified when further details are known.